When the heating element is probably the problem

 Can a dryer heating element be repaired instead of replaced?

-No. A broken or shorted element should be replaced with the correct matched part.
+No. Replace a broken or shorted element with the correct part for the dryer.
 Do not splice, bend, or patch the heating coil.

 Why did my dryer heating element fail?